Contributing some of your pre-tax salary, wages or a bonus into super could help you to reduce your tax and invest more for your retirement.

 |Additional amount invested||$1,200|

-From 1 July 2017, most people will be able to claim a tax deduction for personal super contributions, regardless of their employment status.
+You may be eligible to claim a tax deduction for personal super contributions, regardless of your employment status.

 Like salary sacrifice, this strategy may enable you to boost your super tax‑effectively.
 There are, however, a range of issues you should consider before deciding to use this strategy.

-Your Westlawn Financial Adviser can help you determine whether you should consider making personal deductible contributions instead of (or in addition to) salary sacrifice.
+Your financial adviser can help you determine whether you should consider making personal deductible contributions instead of (or in addition to) salary sacrifice.

-Your Westlawn Financial Adviser can help you assess all the issues that need to be considered and determine whether salary sacrifice suits your needs and circumstances.
+Your Westlawn Financial Adviser can help you determine whether salary sacrifice suits your needs and circumstances.

 Contact us today: